Drew-Alleman/wiretap/README.md

 - Add an option to change what microphone to use
 - Argument to change packet size
 - Enumeration packet to gather information about the device

+### Administrator Settings (IDK yet)
+- Persistance??
+- Add option to remove the "wiretap.exe is using your microphone" on the windows task bar (needs admin)